 5.3 Multivariate models

-After our GUI is deployed (see Figure 5.1), the user should select Multivariate Models from the top panel.
-Figure 5.6 will then be displayed, showing a radio button on the left-hand side that lists the specific models within this category.
+After deploying our GUI (see Figure 5.1), the user should select Multivariate Models from the top panel.
+Figure 5.6 will then appear, displaying a radio button on the left-hand side that lists the specific models within this category.

-Figure 5.6 illustrates the multivariate regression setup.
-The input file should first contain the dependent variables, followed by the regressors.
-If each equation includes an intercept, a column of 1s should be added after the dependent variables in the input file.
-Users can preview the data after uploading the file.
+Figure 5.6 illustrates the setup for multivariate regression models.
+The input file should first include the dependent variables, followed by the regressors.
+If each equation includes an intercept, a column of ones must be added after the dependent variables in the input file.
+Once the file is uploaded, users can preview the data.

 Multivariate models: Simple multivariate.